Custom Scripts Overview

 By Joe Wyatt-Borner

-Learn about the Custom Script Library Item and how to leverage the power of custom scripts.
+Learn how to use the Custom Script Library Item and make the most of custom scripts

 Execution Frequency

-Depending on the script you want to deploy, you can specify if it will be run once, at every check-in, once per day, or run on-demand from Self Service.
+Depending on the script you want to deploy, you can specify whether it will be run once at every check-in, once per day, or on-demand from Self Service.

 • Install once per device: The script will run once per device.
-If the script fails, this will still count as its "one run."
+If the script fails, it will automatically try again on the following check-ins until it is successful.

 • Run every 15 min: The script will be run at each check-in (~ every 15 minutes).